indra-labs/indra/doc/whitepaper.md

 increase in capacity and point to point connections.

-The payment protocol naturally will result in easier balancing of channels, as many payments are deliberately intermediated for protecting privacy.
+The payment protocol naturally will result in easier balancing of channels, as many payments are deliberately intermediated for protecting privacy, most of the time, flows in both directions will be about equal, thanks to probability.

 Because the network naturally is highly liquid, in addition to providing connectivity and capacity, the large number of transactions that run over the